-Landscaping planning is essential for do-it-yourselfers.
+Landscaping planning is an essential process for do-it-yourselfers.
 Before you proceed with a landscape design on paper, you should first read these valuable DIY landscape tips.
-Landscape design starts with landscaping planning when you walk a property, “thinking like a landscaper”.
+Landscaping planning will allow you to walk a property and “think like a landscaper”.

 What is “thinking like a landscaper” and how does it benefit you with do-it-yourself landscaping?